 Most problems on the playground start as minor conflicts.
 Consistent use of Rock Paper Scissors reduces these disagreements and keeps them from escalating into larger conflicts.

-For example, if there’s a disagreement about whether a ball hit the line in a game of foursquare, the students play one round of rock-paper-scissors and the more successful player’s perspective is honored.
-It is a way to ‘keep the game moving’ and resolve minor conflicts without the intervention of an adult.
+For example, if there’s a disagreement about whether a ball hit the line in a game of four square, students play one round of Rock Paper Scissors, and the more successful player’s perspective is honored.
+This is a great way to ‘keep the game moving’ and resolve minor conflicts without the intervention of an adult.

 Try it on!
-Start using rock-paper-scissors as a school-wide strategy for resolving minor conflicts.
+Start using Rock Paper Scissors as a schoolwide strategy for resolving minor conflicts.
 To do so, consider these steps:

 What you can try this week:

-- Play the game Switch or Ro-Sham-Bo Relay with your students.
-Teach rock-paper-scissors (step 1) at the beginning of the game, explaining that it helps to “keep the game moving”.
+- Play the game Switch or Roshambo Relay with your students.
+Teach Rock Paper Scissors (step 1) at the beginning of the game, explaining that it helps to “keep the game moving.”

-- Identify times when you will communicate (step 3) your expectations with students about using rock-paper-scissors.
+- Identify times when you will communicate (step 3) your expectations with students about using Rock Paper Scissors.
 Will you gather students before recess?
-Will you ask students when they used rock-paper-scissors after recess or at the end of the school day?
+Will you ask students when they used Rock Paper Scissors after recess or at the end of the school day?